-There are two key reasons for using forwarders, and particularly load-balancing forwarders, to send data to your cluster:
+There are two key reasons for using forwarders to send data to your cluster:

 - To handle potential node failure.
 With forwarder load balancing, if one receiving node in the load-balanced group goes down, the forwarder continues to send its data to the remaining peers in the group.
 Without load balancing, the forwarder has no way to continue sending data if its receiving node goes down.
 See "How load balancing works" later in this topic.

 Important: Before continuing, you must be familiar with forwarders and how to use them to get data into Splunk.
-For an introduction to forwarders, read "About forwarding and receiving" in the Distributed Deployment Manual.
+For an introduction to forwarders, read "About forwarding and receiving" in the Forwarding Data manual.
 Subsequent topics in that manual describe all aspects of deploying and configuring forwarders.

 To use forwarders to get data into clusters, you must perform two types of configuration:

-Note: This topic assumes you're using universal forwarders, but the steps are basically the same for light or heavy forwarders.
+Note: This topic assumes you are deploying universal forwarders, but the steps are basically the same for light or heavy forwarders.